MMagg-dev/Guide_Checklist_The_Witcher_3/README.md

-# Guide and Checklist - The Witcher 3 (Early Access)
+# Guide and Checklist - The Witcher 3

 An unofficial guide, checklist, and progress tracker for The Witcher 3 game.
 Explore White Orchard, Velen, Novigrad, Skellige, and Kaer Morhen and make sure that you don't miss out on any quest, Gwent card, contract, treasure hunt, or achievement in the game.